jmcnamara44/Fantasy-Baseball.proj/README.md

 ## Development server

+### Completed Soecs

+### Planned Specs

+_When you do a draft the function will assign those drafted players to teams already existing in the database._

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding